 “I make a window cleaner that’s better than anything you’ll find in the store.
-1 cup water, vinegar, rubbing alcohol and a few drops of lemon oil and your windows will spotless!” –Judith from Florida, Age 88
+1 cup water, vinegar, rubbing alcohol and a few drops of lemon oil and glycerine.
+Your windows will spotless!” –Judith from Florida, Age 88

 4. Use Flour-sack towels for cleaning.

 “I do not use paper towels in my household.
 I believe its a waste of money!
 Instead I buy flour-sack towels to do my cleaning.
 It’s worth the investment because they last a very long time.” –Dorothy from Texas, Age 63

 “Before I invite guests over, I boil a small pot of water and I add a few drops of vanilla extract to it.
 Sometimes I add orange peels.
 I leave this on the oven for a few minutes to get my entire home smelling good.
 Everyone thinks I’m baking all the time…nope!”- Shirley from Louisiana, Age 71

 Related: 31 Mind-Blowing House Cleaning Tips That You Need to Know Now